When building your brand protection strategy, do you think of your brand first or your customers first? The answer is likely your brand! Many brands…

 - Foreign sellers, limited impact.
-Finding and cutting out their inventory at the origin is essential — POTOO can track cross border impact from those seller by compiling listing data across all of the Americas, Europe, and APAC countries we operate in.
+Finding and cutting out their inventory at the origin is essential — POTOO can track cross-border impact from those sellers by compiling listing data across all of the Americas, Europe, and APAC countries we operate in.

 - Sellers on limited distribution agreements that are sourcing directly from the brand — highest impact.
 Many sellers have set up Amazon stores to sell products online that were only intended for in-store sales by the terms of the contract.
 Those sellers are known by the brand and if they pop up on Amazon they can be easily cut off from supply as they are in violation of their contractual agreements.

 For any of our brand partners — we encourage you to reach out to your account manager with any questions.

 For those interested in how POTOO can help you track, identify, and protect your brand – please book a free diagnostic here.